IversenCarpeNoctem/logo-switcher/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to Appearance->Customize to upload your the intended logo
+3. Navigate to **Appearance**, then click on **Customize** to upload your logo.
+Note that this will only add the logo to the login page of your website.
+To include the logo on your actual website, use one of the functions provided under "How to use".

 == Changelog ==

+= 1.1.4 =
+* Updated the readme and made it more understandable
+* The plugin is now compatible with version 4.7 of WordPress

 = 1.1.3 =
 * Various bugfixes
-* Various minor improvements
+* Updated translations
+* Compatible up to version 4.7-alpha-38618 of Wordpress

 = 1.1.2 =
 * Various bugfixes